tencentyun/intlcloud-documents/API/监控与管理/访问管理/用户组管理接口/查询用户组详情_intl.md

 ## API Description

-This API (GetGroup) is used to list the details of a user group.
+This API (GetGroup) is used to get the details of a user group.

 Request domain name: